edkoh/project-2021-opisthoteuthis-californiana-welcoming-committee/writeup.md

 ## Model

-One of the most important concepts in our implementation is the model.
-At any given time, our model stores the state of the board as a two dimensional matrix of booleans.
-Critically, it does not store the currently active piece.
-The model stores the environment while the active piece is treated as the player in the environment.
-The model is only the stationary blocks.
-Once a piece reaches can no longer move, it is added to the model and a new one is created.
+One of the most important concepts in our implementation is the model, which represents the playfield or “matrix”.
+At any given time, our model stores the state of the board in a two dimensional matrix of integers using the default OCaml `Array` type.
+The elements of the array are initially set to 0, the value representing an empty square.
+As the game progresses, these 0’s are replaced by hex values of the color corresponding to the tetromino placed.

-The model is a bool array array, with the row as the first array, the column.
-For example a given element is accessed with `m.(row).(column)`.
-It might seem counterintuitive to have the y element first, but it makes much more sense to access each row at a time than each column, especially when it comes to clearing lines.
+Critically, the model does not store the current active tetromino under the player’s control.
+Instead, the model stores the environment while the active tetromino is treated as the player in the environment.
+It is only when the falling tetromino “reaches the bottom” that the model is modified to include the current tetromino and a new active tetromino is created.

+The model is defined as an array of integer arrays such that each element of the model represents a row of elements.
+Moreover, the model is defined such that the rows are indexed from the bottom up.
+As per the `Array` module, an element of a model `m` is accessed using `m.(row).(column)`.
+The model was defined in such a way in order to facilitate the clearing of lines.

+### Additional functions

+The `sq_full` function defined in `model.ml` simply takes in an `x`, `y` position and a model and returns whether the position is “occupied” in the model or is out of bounds.
+A single exception to this exists where the function returns false if the piece is within the `x` boundaries but above the upper `y` boundary of the model.

+The `clear_lines` function takes a model as an argument and destructively clears lines (rows) that are fully occupied.
+This is done through a `for` loop, which checks each row for the existence of an empty square.
+If no empty squares exist in a row, a `shift` counter (initially set to 0) is incremented and subsequent rows take on the value of the row `shift` positions up.
+Once this is done over the entire model, the function then sets the top `shift` rows to new arrays of empty squares (again simply `0`).

-## Tetrominos
+## Tetromino

-Our first objective was to create a simplified version of Tetris that had no pieces, only single squares.
-Once we achieved this, we realized that we could represent tetrominoes as lists of squares!
-This is what we chose to do and believe that it works well.
+The tetromino file provides the definition of a tetromino and its methods. `tetromino.ml` contains two classes: `square` and `tetromino`.
+A `square` represents a single square block in a tetromino while a `tetromino` essentially represents a list of four squares with additional functionality (the “four” here follows from the implementation of the game and is not hard coded into the class definition).
+These two classes provide the full framework for a controllable tetromino.

 ### Square class

+Each square object is initialized with `x` and `y` coordinates.
+These values are stored in mutable variables alongside functions for retrieving and setting this position.

-Each square object has a position x and y, a function to get and set the position, a function that returns the position of the moved square, and a function that adds that square to a model.
+ a function that returns the position of the moved square, and a function that adds that square to a model.
 Nothing too complex.

 ### Tetromino class